hmrc/child-benefit-view-frontend/README.md

 # child-benefit-view-frontend

 ## OVERVIEW AND RESPONSIBILITY
-child-benefit-entitlement-frontend is a frontend service, that visualises entitlement and change of bank data retrieved from child-benefit-service backend service. child-benefit-entitlement-frontend retrieves data from child-benefit-service end visualises the data.
+child-benefit-view-frontend is a frontend service, that visualises entitlement and change of bank data retrieved from child-benefit-service backend service. child-benefit-view-frontend retrieves data from child-benefit-service end visualises the data.
 The current journeys implemented and deployed are:
 - Proof of entitlement - for a child benefit user to view their entitlements for their children
 - Payment history - for a child benefit user to view their payment history for their children
 - Change of bank - for a child benefit user to change the bank account they wish to be paid into
-- Ftnae - for a child benefit user to update information about non-advanced education of their children
+- FTNAE - for a child benefit user to update information about non-advanced education of their children
 ## RELEVANT ENDPOINTS FOR THE FRONT END SERVICE

 - https://www.development.tax.service.gov.uk/child-benefit-service/view-proof-entitlement